St. Matthew’s Lutheran – Creston, South Carolina

 South Carolina | SC Picture Project | Calhoun County Photos | St. Matthew’s Lutheran

 The rural community of Creston in Calhoun County is home to this beautiful church.
-Formed in 1737, St. Matthews is said to be the oldest continuous Lutheran congregation in the state.
+Formed in 1737 by the Reverend John Ulrich Geissendanner, this congregation is said to be the oldest continuous Lutheran congregation in the state.
 A large influx of German immigrants had settled in South Carolina in 1735 due to the promise of land within established townships.

 Parts of what are now Orangeburg and Calhoun Counties, along with several other areas throughout the state, began as townships created in the 1730s to attract European immigrants to help defend against Indians and increase the white population.
 By the mid-eighteenth century, there were such heavy French and German populations in South Carolina that the Church of England (then the state’s official church) tried to impose its denomination on non-British communities.
 Places such as Creston resisted the change.

 While Episcopalian by law, St. Matthew’s maintained a German language service.
 Reverend John Geissendanner (nephew of the church’s founder by the same name) even supplied parishioners with copies of the Book of Common Prayer in German.
-By 1760, St. Matthew’s had officially returned to Lutheranism and was the impetus behind the formation of several other Lutheran churches in the area.
+By 1760, St. Matthew’s had officially returned to Lutheranism and was the impetus behind the formation of several other Lutheran churches in the area, including Resurrection lutheran Church.

 St. Matthew’s Lutheran Info